open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 {{< example-audio src="lizzy-help.mp3" >}}

+Additionally, players find an excerpt from [Lizzy's diary].

+{{% example %}}

+Dear Diary,

+Today was the best Day of my life.
+I met the man of my dreams: Todd.
+We met at the park.
+He was walking his ferret.
+I was hiding in the bushes.
+He is sooooo cute with his pouting Lips and big brown Eyebrows.
+I didn't have the courage to talk, but I did find out where he lives.
+Tomorrow, we'll "meet" again.
+I'll bring Mr. Knife for luck.

+{{% /example %}}

 **Suggested Puzzle** The players summon Lizzy with a [Ouija board].
 You can simulate this by shining the UV flashlight ([ectoplasm tool]) on a provided Ouija board.
 The revealed ink shows the path of the entrance code word.